GoogleChrome/web.dev/src/site/content/en/learn/pwa/assets-and-data/index.md

 ## Caches and storage

 Since the beginning of the web, developers have not had complete control of how a resource is cached.
-The browser is in charge of the HTTP cache and it may or may not cache and serve resources from that based on different policies.
+The browser is in charge of the HTTP cache and it may or may not cache and serve resources based on different policies.
 Other storage options like Web Storage and IndexedDB were meant to save simple data and objects.

 PWAs don't need to rely on those policies alone for their content.
 Instead, we have solutions today to gain better control over when and how to cache resources and when and how to deliver them locally: the Cache Storage API.
-On the web platform, we have a couple of client-side storage solutions available:
+The web has a few of client-side storage solutions available:

 * **Web storage**: Includes `localStorage` and `sessionStorage`.
 These APIs store simple key/value string pairs.
 Web storage is limited, and has a synchronous API, so it should be avoided whenever possible.
 * **IndexedDB (IDB)**: An object-based database (No-SQL) with an asynchronous API that is good for web performance.
 We can store structured and binary data client-side using.
 [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API), and it's the API, it's typically what you will use to store data like what you'd get from or send as an API request.
 It's also useful to save data locally immediately and later on sync it to the server.